pass-culture/pass-culture-app-native/doc/development/localApi.md

 - be able to access the detail of an offer (wrong id)
 - hence book an offer, or favorite it.

-However you can still access the app and should be able to workaround those limitations.
+However, you can still access the app and should be able to work around those limitations.